-Wooden Plate | Antique Hand-Carved Plate from Sumba
+Wooden Plate | Antique Hand Carved Plate from Sumba

 Wooden Plate invites use as a decorative object: set on a console, layered in shelving, or simply placed where it can be seen and acknowledged.
 It asks us to slow down, remember those who came before, and honor the relationship between what we use and what we value.